eddieblu/startup/README.md

 - [x] **All functionality implemented or mocked out** - I implemented all the functionality of logging in/registering, making a post, and viewing the feed.
 You can make a post and update it, and your streak increases automatically when you post.
 The localStorage (mocked database) holds post content and streak counts.
 Posts are automatically generated and loaded onto the screen to mock the websockets.
 The 3rd party call for a Zen Quote (see login page) is also mocked out.
 - [x] **Hooks** - I used useState and useEffect on the feed and post views for the streak counter, logged in user's post and feed posts.

-Note: I previously planned to have additional features, but I am having a hard time implementing them beecause they are rather complex.
-I removed them for now, but I will keep trying.
-If I cannot get them all, I will permanently remove them from the project for simplicity's sake.
-The missing features are: real-time heart reacts, posts expiring at midnight, and the streak resetting if you didn't post the previous day.

 ## 🚀 Service deliverable